pydantic/pydantic/docs/usage/errors.md

     assert exc_info.code == 'validator-no-fields'
 ```

-Should be used with fields and keyword arguments.
+Validators should be used with fields and keyword arguments.

 ```py
 from pydantic import BaseModel, field_validator